 STAGE 2: PROJECTS & MENTORSHIP

-During the year between the first trip and the reunion trip, the young women will create a yearlong local project involving inclusive disaster strategies.
-Young women will work on their project throughout the year and check in with their mentor on a monthly basis.
-Projects will be individualized for each young woman based on her interests.
-For example, one camper may work with an emergency shelter to make access improvements, and another camper may work with their local government to ensure interpreters are always present during emergency announcements.
-Mentors will assist with the yearlong project, as well as general mentoring about school, disability issues, and empowering the young women to achieve their goals and continue setting bigger goals for the future.
+During the year between the first trip and the reunion trip, the Young Leaders create a yearlong local project involving inclusive disaster strategies.
+Young Leaders work on their project throughout the year and check in with their mentor on a monthly basis.
+Projects are individualized for each Young Leader based on their interests.
+For example, one may work with an emergency shelter to make access improvements, and another may work with their local government to ensure interpreters are always present during emergency announcements.
+Mentors help with the yearlong project, as well as helping with school, disability issues, and empowering the Young Leaders to achieve their goals and continue setting bigger goals for the future.